009Kings/bean-counter/README.md

 How will a user interact with our app

 - [ ] For every bean they count, user will click the "add to the counter" button
-  - [ ] When the user clicks the add button, the number on the screen will increase by 1
+  - [x] When the user clicks the add button, the number on the screen will increase by 1
-    - [ ] Variables needed: addButton, countNumber
+    - [x] Variables needed: addButton, countNumber
-    - [ ] Functions needed: handleAddClick, increaseCounter
+    - [x] Functions needed: handleAddClick
+      - handleAddClick needs to increase countNumber by 1
 - [ ] If user wants to start over, user can press the "reset counter" button
-  - [ ] Counter will go back to zero
+  - [x] Counter will go back to zero
-    - [ ] Variables needed: resetButton, countNumber
+    - [x] Variables needed: resetButton, countNumber
-    - [ ] Functions needed: handleResetClick, resetCounter
+    - [x] Functions needed: handleResetClick
+      - handleResetClick needs to reset countNumber to 0